openstack/api-site/firstapp/source/networking.rst

 Final result
 ~~~~~~~~~~~~

-With the addition of the loadbalancer, the Fractal app's networking
+With the addition of the load balancer, the Fractal app's networking
 topology now reflects the modular nature of the application itself.